 Q: Where do I find out which courses are being offered this term?

 A: We have a course catalogue for each term which lists what is being offered, when it will be offered, and the fee of the course.
-You can find this link attached to each program page and it can also be found under the Continuing Education tab.

 You can also visit the Find a Course page to see an alphabetical list of courses offered and register right from that page.